How to Make Your Own Hard Cider

 We don’t have measurements or experience with using stevia as a sweetener, so if you have tried that please leave us your tips in the comments.
 Some think the sweetness of stevia has an odd lingering flavor that competes with the natural sugars in the cider.

 By now you know that yeast likes to eat sugar.
 So how do you sweeten up the cider a little without the yeast producing fizzy gas?
 You add a non-fermentable sugar—xylitol is a sugar alcohol.
 How about that?
 We aren’t even going to mention artificial sweeteners, but we do suggest 2-3 tablespoons of xylitol as a “back sweetener”.
+If you have pets, be sure to keep xylitol far from their reach.
+Xylitol is extremely toxic to dogs.
+It can even be fatal in very small amounts.

 Have you noticed that we’ve been talking about making still hard cider?
 As in, no bubbles, no carbonation, we don’t want any exploding bottles.